Vishalbachani12/HLF-Prereqs/README.md

 **If you have ubuntu installed on your machine then you don't need to setup VirtualBox for this demo.**

-#### Please give the executable permission for all the shell script files
+#### Please give the executable permission for all the shell script files.
 ```
 cd scripts
 sudo chmod +x *.sh